 We may earn money or products from the companies mentioned in this post.
 For more information, see our disclosure.

-Babyliss has a few options for curling, so with any Babyliss pro curler review, it’s important to point out multiple devices.
+Babyliss has a few options for curling irons, so with any Babyliss pro curler review, it’s important to point out multiple devices.
 For this particular review, I wanted to focus on two main options: automatic and manual.
 Babyliss has good options for both categories, so really, it’s just a matter of your preference.

 Automatic vs Manual